NUS-Class-Bot/student01S/SETUP.md

 ## Deploy the bot

+### Setup directory and Python libraries in a Linux server

 You can deploy the Telegram bot if you have access to a Linux server.
 Just clone the repository, [setup a Python virtual environment inside the repository folder](https://docs.python.org/3/library/venv.html), and activate the virtual environment.
 After that, you can run the command `pip install -r requirements.txt` to install the relevant Python libraries.

+### Install Redis

+We use Redis for storing our persistent data, such as mappings between Telegram user ID and relevant sheet row for the student. **It is for this reason that the sheet rows should not be messed up.
+If you want to add new student IDs once other students have started registering themselves on the bot, please add it at the end of the sheet.** Ensure that [Redis is installed](https://redis.io/docs/getting-started/installation/install-redis-on-linux/) in the server.

+### Update the bot key inside `main.py`

+The attendance bot is identified using a unique key on Telegram.
+In the `main()` function, `os.environ.get('TELEKEY')` gets this unique key.
+Set the environment variable for `TELEKEY` to finish deployment.

+### Run the bot as a Linux service

 Once the bot libraries are installed, [you can run the bot script as a Linux service](https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267).
 This ensures that exiting the server does not stop the Telegram bot, which is essentially a continuously running Python script.

 ## Run tests

+We do not have any unit tests setup for the bot yet.
+However, to test, you can add sample student IDs in the attendance sheet.
+Bot admins can register using that sample student ID, create an attendance session and also mark their own attendance to check if everything works correctly.